 Israelite Four Horned Alter, Oriental Institute Museum

 Students may either major or minor in Jewish Studies.
-In addition to a number of courses offered throughout the University and cross-listed with Jewish Studies, the Undergraduate Program also sponsors specific courses that may be used to fulfill the College’s general education requirement in civilization studies.
-These courses are divided into the ancient/medieval and modern categories but may be taken in any order.
-To fulfill the general education requirement, at least one course must pertain to the ancient or medieval periods (JWSC 20120–20199) and at least one course must pertain to the modern period (in the range JWSC 20220–20299).
-In addition, many faculty in Jewish Studies participate in the College Study Abroad Program in Jerusalem which gives credit toward the Jewish Studies major and minor and can also be used for the general education civilization requirement for its sequence Jerusalem in Middle East Civilizations I-II-III.
+In addition to a number of courses offered throughout the University and cross-listed with Jewish Studies, the Undergraduate Program also sponsors a two-course sequence that may be used to fulfill the College’s general education requirement in civilization studies, JWSC 12000 Jewish Civilization I: Ancient Beginnings to Early Medieval Period and JWSC 12001 Jewish Civilization II: Late Medieval to Modern Period.
+These courses explore the development of Jewish culture and tradition from its ancient beginnings through its rabbinic and medieval transformations to its modern manifestations via an investigation of primary texts—biblical, Talmudic, philosophical, mystical, historical, documentary, and literary.
+Through this sequence students thus acquire a broad overview of Jews, Judaism, and Jewishness while reflecting in greater depth on major themes, ideas, and events in Jewish history.
+In addition, many faculty in Jewish Studies participate in the College Study Abroad Program in Jerusalem which gives credit toward the Jewish Studies major and minor and can also be used for the general education civilization requirement through its sequence Jerusalem in Middle East Civilizations I-II-III.